 Support in the Community via:

-• Good Neighbour Scheme - grocery shopping, medication delivery, escorts to appointments etc
+• Good Neighbour Scheme - shopping, transport, errands, etc

 • Social Clubs – • Digital Support • Art • Choir • Craft • Chair Based Exercise • Lunch • Reading • Silver Lunch • Sunday Tea